Deena Dill

 Deena Dill is an American actress and television executive producer best known for her recurring roles on Nickelodeon's hit show iCarly, ABC's television series Suburgatory, and The CW's sci-fi series Star-Crossed, as well as being a creator and executive producer of The CW's award-winning game show Oh Sit!, which won the Rose d'Or Award for Best International Game Show.

 Early life and education

-Deena Dill was born and raised in Dayton, Tennessee, the daughter of business owners James and Phyllis Dill.
-She was named Deanna Francine Dill at birth, which her parents always pronounced as "Deena".
-Dill changed the spelling of her first name a few years after college when she joined the Screen Actors Guild.
-She has a brother, Jim Dill, who graduated from and played baseball at the University of Kentucky.
-Both Deena and her brother attended Frazier Elementary School, Dayton City School, and Rhea County High School.

-Deena graduated cum laude from Vanderbilt University, where she was an NCAA Division I triple jumper and 100-meter hurdler and also a varsity cheerleader.
-She was named to the SEC Academic Honor roll all four years of college.
-Dill was elected Homecoming Queen her senior year at Vanderbilt and at graduation was honoured with the Peabody College Outstanding Senior Award.
-She went on to serve on Vanderbilt University's Peabody College Alumni Board of Directors.
+Deena graduated from Vanderbilt University in 1992.